sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 into a mask stack and adding the channel mask or in case of existing mask stacks adding to it.

+######Toggle Unselected Visibility / Toggle Unselected Lock

+'Toggle Unselected Visibility' & 'Toggle Unselected Lock' will now work hierchary based:

+    - selecting a group layer or a layer outside of a group will toggle only unselected layers and groups on the same hierchary depth.
+    - selecting a layer within a group will only toggle unselected layers & groups in the same group.

 ##Bugfixes:

 #####PATCHES